ubc-cpsc411-2016w2/expression-rkt/README.md

 what we wanted all along.

 JavaCC specifies all three of Scanning, Parsing, and Tree Abstraction in one file with two sections.

+Running the code:
+If you have racket on your path, you can use the 'run' script as: run file.exp